All Episodes

 It's all being used against them.

-Police precincts burnt to the ground, police precinct in Seattle taken over for weeks on end in the summer of love zone.
+Police precinct in Seattle taken over for weeks on end in the summer of love zone.

-And you know, you look back at these attacks on the police four years ago in Dallas.
+And, you know, you look back at these attacks on the police four years ago in Dallas.

-Uh, thank you for joining us.
+Thank you for joining us.

 I mean, and now we're talking about defunding the police.

-Uh, I don't know how you ever recover, Rick, when you lose your son.
+I don't know how you ever recover, Rick, when you lose your son.

-Well, it's just it's just terrible what they're doing, you know.
+Well, it's just terrible what they're doing.

-Uh that's when something happens, who do they call them?
+Who do they call them?

-Uh uh, it just it just floors me, you know.
+It just scores me, you know.

-Well, they're not gonna be around.
+Well, they're not going to be around.

 I mean, I keep raising that question.

-So, who are you going to call?
+So who are you going to call?

 Minneapolis disbanded, defunded the police there.